-No matter where you are in your photography business — whether at the beginning or you’re a seasoned professional wedding photographer, planning for your success is key.
-Starting a photography business can be so exciting, but as you book more weddings and fill your calendar, what once was your dream job can turn stressful and unmanageable.
+No matter where you are, you probably want to Grow Your Business in wedding photography.
+You may be at the beginning or maybe you’re a seasoned professional wedding photographer.
+In either case, planning for your success is key.
+Starting a photography business can be so exciting, but growing your photography business starts to happen as you book more weddings and fill your calendar.
+But suddenly what once was your dream job can turn stressful and unmanageable.
 Having a photography business plan will ensure you can handle your growth and scale.

-Being scalable and creating a plan allows you to implement proper systems that give you more time to work on your craft and require less time working on other tasks.
+Being scalable and creating a plan to Grow Your Business allows you to implement proper systems that give you more time to work on your craft and require less time working on other tasks.
 This results in you saving time, energy, and greatly reducing stress.
-Here are FIVE amazing tips on how to become scalable for your business and create an effective plan.
+Here are FIVE amazing tips to Grow Your Business and become scalable by creating an effective plan.

 1. Create Systems

 Your systems are the backbone of your business.
 Most importantly, they help you to ensure

 that you provide the same experience to each of your clients as efficiently as possible.
 You must analyze your systems to make sure they are holding up under pressure.
 Set up standard emails, develop consistent workflows — simplify and automate your invoicing process.

 2. Determine The Tasks Only You Can Do

 Create a list of all your tasks.
 Make sure to take some time with this and write out everything that you do.
 This list should be as detailed as possible to be effective.

 Once you have refined and simplified your process, it is essential to determine which tasks require YOU to complete, and which can be delegated to others.
 If every step requires you, your wedding photography business cannot easily grow.
 As you work through this process, try to make the list of things that ONLY YOU can do in your business as minimal as possible.
 These are the items that take your priority.